ContextualAI/contextual-mcp-server/document-agent/README.md

 ## Extensions

-This is a simple prototype to show agentic RAG using purely function calls made possible by tools leveraging the document structure metadata inferred by `/parse` API.
-In practice, combining this pattern with text/semantic retrieval using [Contextual AI datastores](https://docs.contextual.ai/user-guides/beginner-guide) will allow scaling context for your agent to a corpus with 10-100x more such documents, while supporting dynamic retrieval of context, for complex synthesis and summarization.
+This is a simple prototype to show agentic RAG using purely function calls over tools enabled by document structure metadata inferred by the `/parse` API.
+In practice, combining with text/semantic retrieval using [Contextual AI datastores](https://docs.contextual.ai/user-guides/beginner-guide) will allow scaling context for your agent to a corpus with 10-100x more such documents, while supporting agentic retrieval of context, for complex synthesis and summarization.